Certified Recycling Professionals Can Earn

 Understanding Sustainability Management (One-Day Program)

 This course was designed to help individuals better understand how economic activity – and the programmatic decisions it drives – affect the health of the environment and society as a whole.
 The course examines how and why natural resources are often undervalued or ignored completely by traditional accounting practices and economic data.
 It also will discuss why natural assets, such as clean air and water, tend to be abused precisely because they are the "common property" of society at large.
-Other topics will include: what is sustainability, global climate change, how do we measure economic success, process improvement with the environment in mind and an overview of how we are doing in the big environmental picture.
+Other topics will include: what is sustainability, global climate change, industrial ecology, and process improvement with the environment.

 If you have questions or need additional information, please contact Carol Broccoli at 848-932-7207 or firstname.lastname@example.org.